sergibarroso/wireguard-vpn-setup/README.md

 ## Unattended security updates

-Security updates are crucial to keep our system safe from threads.
-Eventhow we don't have so many services open to the world, one bug is enough to allow attackers to break into our system.
+Security updates are crucial to keep our system safe from threats.
+Even tho we don't have so many services open to the world, one bug is enough to allow attackers to break into our system.

 ```shell
 apt install -y unattended-upgrades
 ```

-The default setup of this package installs security updates for the current release.
-If you want to update all packages when available take a look at the `/etc/apt/apt.conf.d/50unattended-upgrades`.
+The default set up of this package installs security updates for the current release.
+If you want to update all packages when available, take a look at the `/etc/apt/apt.conf.d/50unattended-upgrades`.

-To test the package behaviour we can run:
+To test the package behaviour, we can run:
 ```shell
 unattended-upgrade --debug --dry-run
 ```

 ## Log rotate

-Armbian in Nanopi has the logs located in two directories.
-The first is a ram disk (`/var/log/`) which is usually around 50MB size.
+Armbian in NanoPi has the logs located in two directories.
+The first is a ramdisk (`/var/log/`) which is usually around 50MB size.
 This is definitely not enough to keep our logs for more than a week, and depending on how much connection we have a day will not even hold 24h of logs before you start getting errors such as:

 ```shell
 cannot write to log file '/var/log/xxx.log': No space left on device